Tevi: Plot

 Tevi takes place in the continent of Az, home to three races: magic-wielding humans, animal-eared beastkin, and bio-mechanical hybrids called magitech.
 The humans are fully capable of utilizing mana, while beastkin are adept at machinery and mechanics but are naturally incapable of using magic.
 Magitech are mana-powered robots that have become increasingly advanced over time.
 A mysterious and malevolent force known as decay also exists to corrupt in its path.

 Thirty years ago, a human mage named Charon attempted to harness the immense mana of Astral Gears to create Elysium, a reality-rewriting spell.
 Before he could do so, the primitive magitech, with the aid of decay, suddenly rebelled against the humans, igniting an incident known as the "Magitech Rebellion."
 The human monarchy completely collapsed, and both Charon and their leader Empress Dahlia had vanished.
 The beastkin spearheaded the reconstruction of Az, installing themselves in positions of power: the law-abiding Peacekeepers, the construction corporation Travoll Industries, and the thieving Golden Hands.
 The most advanced prime magitech did not partake in the rebellion, and fled the mainland to form their own societies: the angels of Valhalla and the demons of Tartarus.

 In the present, Tevi journeys the world in search of Astral Gears for her father Zema's research.
 During an expedition, she recruits the angel Celia and the demon Sable, who occupy her orbitars.
-Their adventure takes them far and wide, traversing through the beastkin and human towns of Morose and Ana Thema, meeting with the various organizations including the demon leader Vassago and angel leader Amaryllis, foiling a revenge scheme born from racial tensions, learning of Az's history and the world slowly recovering from the aftermath of the Magitech Rebellion, encountering darker sides of Valhalla and Tartarus that Celia opposes, and confronting Tevi's own past of being adopted from an orphanage that was destroyed by decay.
+Their adventure takes them far and wide, with numerous encounters with Tevi's self-proclaimed rival Vena, traversing through the beastkin and human towns of Morose and Ana Thema, meeting with the various organizations including the demon leader Vassago and angel leader Amaryllis, foiling a revenge scheme born from racial tensions, learning of Az's history and the world slowly recovering from the aftermath of the Magitech Rebellion, learning Sable set off on his journey in search of a way to heal his terminally ill sister Sabrina, encountering darker sides of Valhalla and Tartarus that Celia opposes, and confronting Tevi's own past of being adopted from an orphanage that was destroyed by decay.